 The Perfect Recipe for Double Chocolate Cookies!

-If you’re not much of a chocolate connoisseur then you might think they’re are over the top, since there are two kinds of chocolate in them, but I would have to disagree, though.
+If you’re not much of a chocolate connoisseur then you might think there are over the top, since there are two kinds of chocolate in them, but I would have to disagree, though.

 How To Make Chocolate Cookies From Scratch